chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation.md

 The goal of this step is to do the necessary work to make it easier to do the next step: defining the context/narrative.

-**Examples:**
+Sources can be broken into two types: primary sources and secondary sources.
+Primary sources are stand-alone sources whereas secondary sources are interpretations, summaries, analyzations of primary sources.

+**Examples of Primary Sources:**
+- An original paper that introduces some idea for the first time
 - A blog post
 - A tweet
 - A talk
-- A conversation in a forum, chatroom, etc.
+- A conversation in a forum, chatroom, etc. where one person speaks their own opinion, makes their own logical argument, etc.

+**Examples of Seconary Sources:**
+- A blog post that summarizes another blog post
+- A conversation where one person uses phrases like "I remember X being true," "I think X is true," and/or "I heard someone say X is true."?

 **Gathering Sources**:
-One first gathers sources without bias as to who said what or where it comes from and categorizes them.
+One first gathers sources without bias as to who said what or where it comes from and categorizes them according to primary/secondary source distinctions.
 At this stage, no assessment of the sources or interpreting what they say is done.

 **Interpretation**:
 After gathering as many sources as is reasonable in the allotted time period, one begins to assess a source and give it weight.
-Some sources bear more "weight" than others.
+Some sources bear more "weight" than others (primary bear more weight than secondary).
 Some are more subjective (biased, unbalanced in assessment, misinformed, etc.) while others are more objective (real evidence/arguments that must be addressed with real answers).
 Once assessed, one interprets the main themes/ideas that one hears the source communicating.

 The rest of this document should be a list of sources, followed by an interpretation of that source that highlights the main ideas it makes.